emrecanalsancak/AB_Testing/README.md

 ## Analysis Outcome

 This A/B testing analysis aims to provide insights into which bidding strategy, "average bidding" or "maximum bidding," is more effective in driving Purchase conversions.
-The results will inform data-driven decisions for optimizing bidding strategies in future ad campaigns.
+The results will inform data-driven decisions for optimizing bidding strategies in future.